 Remember, the attending faculty member will be looking for everyone to participate from the audience.
 If all members of the group have not offered at least some question or comment during discussion by the middle of the semester, the participation grade (no matter how good the discussion among other participants) for the entire class will start to drop.
 It is not hard to keep the team participation grade high, as long as each member of the group is conscious of his/her need to contribute regularly to the discussion.

-Students in the GDB AoC are required to attend and present in the weekly Research-in Progress meetings, held each Tuesday at 12 noon during the academic year (see schedule).
-Presentations can be viewed live or as recordings via MediaSite online.
+Students in the GDB AoC are required to attend and present in the weekly Research-in Progress meetings, held each Tuesday at 12 noon during the academic year.
 Each student who is a member of the AoC will be scheduled for one RIP seminar presentation per academic year.
 The student’s major advisor and advisory (thesis) committee will be scheduled to attend the talk, and a private meeting of the student and her/his committee will follow the presentation.
 This will count as one of the student’s two mandatory thesis committee meetings per year.
 The second biannual committee meeting will be scheduled for the summer, and will not be associated with the RIP seminar series.

-Each winter, the GDB Department holds an off-site retreat, with an agenda including a “state of the department” overview presentation by the department chair, one seminar by a faculty member of the department, one seminar by a departmental student, and one seminar by a faculty member from the Storrs campus.
-Each year, a poster session has includes presentations by students in GDB and other departments whose advisors are members of the GDB AoC.
+Each winter, the GDB Department holds an off-site retreat, with an agenda including a department overview presentation by the department chair, one seminar by a faculty member of the department, one seminar by a departmental student, and one seminar by an affiliated/joint faculty.
+Each year, a poster session has included presentations by students in GDB and other departments whose advisors are members of the GDB AoC.
 All active members of the GDB AoC faculty are invited to attend the event.
 Attendance and presentation of a poster or talk is mandatory for every student in the AoC (second year and later students).

 As outlined above, there are three ways to earn the 44 credits required for a Ph.D.: Traditional courses, journal clubs and lab rotations/independent studies/graduate research.
 Traditional courses (i.e., not including journal club, lab rotation/research) should make up 15 credit hours of the 44 total.
 GDB journal club will typically comprise at least 8 credit hours.
 Fifteen credit hours must be of GRAD 6950, Dissertation Research.
 Additional credit hours can be taken as lab rotations/independent study.

 The topic of the prelim exam proposal should be based on the student’s thesis research project.
-The exam should be typed in 12 point Helvetica, Arial, or similar font, with one inch margins and double-spaced.
-The total length of the proposal (including figures and references) should not exceed 30 pages (double-spaced) and should resemble a professional grant proposal:
+The exam should be typed in 11 point Helvetica, Arial, or similar font, with one inch margins and single-spaced.
+The total length of the proposal (including figures) should not exceed 12 pages (single-spaced) and should resemble a professional grant proposal:

 - (b) Innovation: Explain how the application challenges and seeks to shift current research or clinical practice paradigms.
 Describe any novel theoretical concepts, approaches or methodologies, instrumentation or interventions to be developed or used, and any advantage over existing methodologies, instrumentation, or interventions.
 Explain any refinements, improvements, or new applications of theoretical concepts, approaches or methodologies, instrumentation, or interventions.